Technical Notes

 Purpose: supports Paper B and the Born-weight structure

-TN2 — Two-Qubit Singlet from Deterministic Volume Geometry
+TN2 — The Two-Qubit Singlet Correlation as a Symmetry-and-Operations Specialisation of Deterministic Volume Geometry

 TN4 — Mixed States, POVMs, and Reduction